*Scroll down the page to see many screenshots of the skins*

 . . .
 Store buttons removed :

-FAQ and Known issues :
+FAQ (Frequently Asked Questions) and known issues :

 - I just installed JRR and selected one of the skins on my character, some panels are displayed in a strange manner, like upside down.